Do Artifacts Found at Lost Roanoke Colony Solve 400-Year-Old Mystery?

 Dare Stone reading: "Virgin Dare Died Here, Captif Powhatan, 1590, Charles R" (Unknown author / Public domain )

 Decoding The Dare Stone

-A Daily Mail article states that Dawson has always been intrigued by the history of the vanishing colony and that along with a team of archaeologists from the University of Bristol he recently published a book entitled “ The Lost Colony and Hatteras Island ” highlighting the lives of the Native American cultures who inhabited these landscapes for thousands of years before the first European arrivals of the 16th century.
+A Daily Mail article stated that Dawson has always been intrigued by the history of the vanishing colony and that along with a team of archaeologists from the University of Bristol he published a book entitled “ The Lost Colony and Hatteras Island ”, highlighting the lives of the Native American cultures who inhabited these landscapes for thousands of years before the first European arrivals of the 16th century.

 Dawson told My Fox 8 News that when colonies become abandoned “massive political eruptions and disagreements and people walking out” occurred, and that one group at least, probably the pretty substantial part, came out to Hatteras Island which would have been an ideal camping spot to wait for the vessel returning from England.
 Dawson believes Hatteras Island was home to the colonists “survivor's camp,” and that these separatist colonists integrated with the local tribe, over time.

 The Baptism of Virginia Dare -- A scene in Paul Green's "The Lost Colony" -- Roanoke Island, North Carolina (Boston Public Library / CC 2.0 )